.

 COVID-19 Testing

-It’s important to note that Cole Diagnostics serves as a comprehensive, full reference laboratory specializing in pathology, cytology, molecular, microbiology, clinical chemistries, immunoassay, tissue staining, and more.
-The lab does roughly 80 percent of what any physician would want or need outside of genetic testing, gene sequencing, or something that would go to an esoteric lab.
-As such, the team is usually operating in the background.
-That changed when the pandemic became an American reality.
-That’s when they put themselves on the frontlines and started working tirelessly to help the community.
+Cole Diagnostics is a comprehensive, reference laboratory specializing in pathology, cytology, molecular, microbiology, clinical chemistry, immunoassay, tissue staining, and more.
+The lab processes roughly 80 percent of what any physician could want or need beyond genetic testing and gene sequencing.
+As such, the team usually operates in the background, but that changed when the pandemic became a reality.
+That’s when they put themselves on the front lines to help the community.

-“The first year of the pandemic, we went around the clock and put ourselves out in the community to help,” added Hughes.
+“In the first year of the pandemic, we went around the clock,” added Hughes.
 “The team became forward-facing frontline responders during the pandemic.
-I am very proud of the team’s resilience and its dedication to each other, the company and the community.
+I am proud of the team’s resilience and dedication to each other, the company, and the community.
 It was a challenging time, but we found a way to get it all done, and that’s how we’ll continue to operate.”

 Related posts